-But for arguments sake let’s address WHY you would want to build your own computer.
+But for arguments sake let’s address WHY you would want to build your own PC.
 (When I say argument sake – I mean how to justify it to people when they point and laugh) There are lots of reasons starting with wanting to be involved of your machines creation through every aspect of its life.
 This is great for paranoid freaks and geeks alike!

 By building your own machine you know each and every component of your machine intimately, you know all the drivers you need to get each component working and of course you are not effected by the Operating System bloat that companies like Dell and Gateway are notorious for.